cloudmelon/Cloud-Native-Playbook/01 - Pods and deployments.md

  Kubernetes allows us to specify the resource requirements of a container in the pod spec.

  **Resource Request** means the amount of resources that are necessary to run a container, and what they do is they govern which worker node the containers will actually be scheduled on.
+So when Kubernetes is getting ready to run a particuler pod, it's going to choose a worker node based on the resource requests of that pod's contianers.
+And Kubernetes will use those values to ensure that it chooses a node that actually has enough resoruces available to run that pod.
 A pod will only be a run on a node that has enough available resource to run the pod's containers.

 **Resource Limit** defines a maximum value for the resource usage of a container.
+And if the container goes above that maximum value than it's likely to be killed or restarted by the Kubernetes cluster.
+So resource limits just provided a way to kind of put some constraints around, how much resource is your containers are allowed to use and prevent certain containers from just comsuming a whole bunch of resource is and running away with all the resoruces in your cluster, potentially cause issues for other containers and applications as well.

  ```yaml
 apiVersion: v1